DeadMansChest/DMCWO/README.md

 Got that?
 Okay...

+-All bullet weapons now have dmage drop-off
+	*They will never hit 0 damage like shotguns do -Pistols are less effective at range than say, an AR

 -Muzzle brakes, handguards and everything else no longer magically alter damage (because stupid).
-Damage adjustments are now only changed via things that change the actual length of the barrel (HK21 handguard, actuall barrel mods, etc.)
+Damage adjustments are now only changed via things that change the actual length of the barrel (HK21 handguard, actual barrel mods, etc.)
 	-Made damage reduction for all suppressors the same, instead, the larger suppressors will have added benefits like lower recoil and accuracy boosts at the cost of concealment
-		-Tweaked the "Silent Killer" skill to make suppressors not the best barrel extension to use (7.5% Basic, 15% Aced) -This generally will make it so basic will nullify the damage reduction, give or take, while ace WILL boost damage (albeit slight, nothing big to push you past a damage breakpoint)
+		-Tweaked the "Silent Killer" skill to make suppressors not the best barrel extension to use (12.5% Basic, 25% Aced) -This generally will make it so basic will nullify the damage reduction, give or take, while ace WILL boost damage (albeit slight, nothing big to push you past a damage breakpoint)
 		-Asepsis Suppressor has no benefits as a trade off for no damage reduction and lower concealment -All suppressors completely nullify threat
 		-The exception is frag rounds for shotguns which will max out any shotgun's threat regardless of suppressors

--Adjusted weapon damage to be close to some meta values (40, 50, blah blah blah)
-	-Otherwise I just geve them good ammo

 -Corrected magazine capacities:
 	-The Olympic AR and M16 use proper 20 round magazines (from 25 and 30) -The FAMAS uses a proper 25 round magazine (from 30)